karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPIvgFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPIEntropyFeatures.m)
 * **Purpose**: Analyzes Peak-to-Peak Intervals (PPI) derived from photoplethysmogram (PPG) signals through visibility graph analysis.
 * **Inputs**:
- * 'data' - The PPG signal data, with each column representing an epoch.
+ * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
- * 'detected_peaks' - A cell array where each cell contains the indices of detected S_peaks for each epoch.
+ * ‘detected_peaks’ - Cell array containing detected peaks for each epoch, used to compute peak-to-peak intervals.
- * 'fs' - The sampling rate of the PPG signal.
+ * ‘fs’ - Sampling rate of the PPG signal.
-**Outputs**:
+* **Outputs**:
- * 'featuresTable' – a table containing graph-based metrics for each epoch, offering a structured way to analyze and interpret the complexity of PPI data across different conditions or time frames.
+ * ‘featuresTable’ - a table containing graph-based metrics for each epoch, offering a structured way to analyze and interpret the complexity of PPI data across different conditions or time frames.
-**Process**:
+* **Process**:
-  * **Visibility Graph Construction**: Converts PPI sequences into visibility graphs using the 'fast_NVG' and 'NVG_alg' functions.
+  * **Visibility Graph Construction**: Converts PPI sequences into visibility graphs using the ‘fast_NVG’ and ‘NVG_alg’ functions.
 These graphs illustrate the natural visibility between points in the time series, encapsulating the dynamic structure and potential predictors of physiological states.
   * **Graph Feature Extraction**: Computes various metrics from the visibility graphs such as node degrees, clustering coefficients, and path lengths using the `graphProperties` function.
 These metrics provide a quantitative assessment of the graph's topology and efficiency.
 **Dependencies**:
-  * 'fast_NVG' and 'NVG_alg': Custom MATLAB functions by Giovanni Iacobello for constructing and processing visibility graphs.
+  * ‘fast_NVG’ and ‘NVG_alg’: Custom MATLAB functions by Giovanni Iacobello for constructing and processing visibility graphs.
 These functions are pivotal for transforming time series data into a graph format that reflects the natural visibility among data points.
-  - 'graphProperties': A MATLAB function that computes characteristic path length, global efficiency, and clustering coefficients among other properties from a given graph's adjacency matrix, developed by Nathan D. Cahill.
+  * ‘graphProperties’: A MATLAB function that computes characteristic path length, global efficiency, and clustering coefficients among other properties from a given graph's adjacency matrix, developed by Nathan D. Cahill.
 **References**:
  * [Giovanni Iacobello (2024).
 Fast natural visibility graph (NVG) for MATLAB](https://www.mathworks.com/matlabcentral/fileexchange/70432-fast-natural-visibility-graph-nvg-for-matlab), MATLAB Central File Exchange.
 Retrieved April 16, 2024.
   * Nathan D. Cahill, "Graph properties function," available on GitHub under [NetworkTopologyvsFlowVulnerability repository](https://github.com/Roberock/NetworkTopologyvsFlowVulnerbaility/blob/master/graphProperties.m), accessed April 12, 2024.